blzby1/ez-dwm/README.md

     chmod +x ez-dwm/main.sh

-Execute ez-dwm/main.sh, follow the directions onscreen, and enjoy!
+Execute ``ez-dwm/main.sh``, follow the directions onscreen, and enjoy!

 ## Notes and Warnings

 This script is pretty "stupid" and can't really pick out that many errors.
 There are some safeguards in place, but they are very minimal.
 If you encounter a bug, be sure to open an issue so that the bug can be resolved.

+Also, just in case you didn't know how to, you can start dwm with the command ``startx`` (since this script uses xinitrc)